stonejournal/github.io/journal.md

 - **Designs in any detail of stone working.**
 These articles provide details for work such as arch construction, monument designs, and decorative cutting patterns.

-- **News matter which would apply to any branch in our field."** This includes regulatory information; news about new techniques or machinery; items relating to labor disputes (almost always as a negative occurrence); announcements about new quarry openings, new stone products, and markets; and obituaries for important figures in the industry.
+- **News matter which would apply to any branch in our field.** This includes regulatory information; news about new techniques or machinery; items relating to labor disputes (almost always as a negative occurrence); announcements about new quarry openings, new stone products, and markets; and obituaries for important figures in the industry.

-- **General correspondence and short news items.** These wer provided by subscribers and published in a monthly "Notes from Quarry and Shop" section.
+- **General correspondence and short news items.** These were provided by subscribers and published in a monthly "Notes from Quarry and Shop" section.

 - **Reference statistics and stone testing information.**